selimslab/selimslab.github.io/_NOTES/social-sciences/psychology/cognitive-biases/cognitive-biases.md

 ---

-## tldr

-We know almost nothing yet think we know the best.
+1. I know almost nothing yet think I know the best.

-We often follow the easy path.
+2. I often follow the easy path.

-We make decisions for trivial reasons and pretend otherwise.

-We often have double standards.
+3. I often have double standards.

-We follow stories, winners, bandwagons, ..
+4. I follow stories, winners, bandwagons, ..

-We do almost everything to feel a bit better.
+5. I do almost everything to feel a bit better.

-## Pride and Prejudice

-We think we are better than we are because the mistakes of others are easier to notice than our own
+6. Mistakes of others are easier to notice than my own

-Brains evolved to save energy so we jump to conclusions, oversimplify, overgeneralize, exaggerate, and stereotype.
-We do what is quick, easy, and comfortable over what is important.
+7. I jump to conclusions, oversimplify, overgeneralize, exaggerate, and stereotype.

+8. I do what is quick, easy, and comfortable over what is important.

-We deal out judgment to others and seek understanding for ourselves
+9. I deal out judgment to others and seek understanding myself

----

-An action has a motive, often the motive is to feel a bit better, or feeling more free, more secure, more powerful, more liked, feared, or respected.
-People chase such emotions, money and status are just a proxy

-Even a seemingly selfless act makes us feel better about ourselves, though it doesn't make the act less valuable

----

-We love stories, a good story can easily win over the facts.
+10. A good story can easily win over the facts.

+11. I make decisions for trivial reasons and pretend otherwise.
 Emotions make decisions.
 Reason comes later and justifies.

-People believe what they want yet we still try to prove something or to change people.

-We can't read minds or predict other people yet we like to pretend so, as I am doing here

-People see what they look for, and hear what they listen for.

----
+12. It's almost impossible to change people, read minds, or predict future.
+Yet I still try

-We make ourselves unhappy by comparison, negativity, regret, and worry
+13. I make myself unhappy by comparison, negativity, regret, and worry

-We like to cry over spilled milk
+14. I like to cry over spilled milk

-Like a gambler, we think our luck will turn after a streak of losses, but every turn is different and no one is keeping the score
+15. Like a gambler, I think my luck will turn after a streak of losses, but every turn is different and no one's keeping the score

----

-Environment shapes us more than we think.
+16. Environment shapes me more than I think.

-We often make friends with whoever is close by
+17. I often make friends with whoever is close by

-We love bandwagons, all these people can't be wrong?
+18. I love bandwagons, all these people can't be wrong?

-People like you more than you know but they seldom think about you
+19. People like you more than you know but they seldom think about you

----

-We generally like to be consistent, to keep commitments
+20. I generally like to be consistent, to keep commitments

-We fear and respect what we don’t know.
+21. I fear and respect what I don’t know.

-We like to fill in the blanks
+22. I like to fill in the blanks

----

-We want to associate with winners and avoid losers.
+23. I want to associate with winners and avoid losers.

-We think success is earned and failure is deserved but most things are so random.
+24. I think success is earned and failure is deserved but most things are so random.

-We feel envy but wouldn't want to completely swap ourselves with another person
+25. I feel envy but wouldn't want to completely swap myself with another person

----

-We tend to do something even when doing nothing is better
+26. I tend to do something even when doing nothing is better

-We often don't know where to stop
+27. I often don't know where to stop

 ## See also